jrnold/bayesian_notes/docs/generalized-linear-models.md

 - @BDA3 [Ch 16]
 - @McElreath2016a [Ch 9]
-- @King1998a discusses many common GLM models in an MLE context.
+- @King1998a discusses MLE estimation of many common GLM models
+- Many econometrics/statisics textbooks, e.g. @Fox2016a, discuss GLMs.
+Though
+    they are not derived from a Bayesian context, they can easily be